The TCJA 100% bonus depreciation starts to phase out after 2022

 Getting qualified property placed in service

 Qualified property eligible for bonus depreciation includes depreciable assets with a recovery period of 20 years or less, such as vehicles, furniture, manufacturing equipment, and heavy machinery.
 The list also includes computer software, water utility property, and qualified film, television, or live theatrical productions.
-After some initial uncertainty caused by legislative language in the TCJA, “qualified improvement property” is also included as “qualified property” for purposes of bonus depreciation, meaning that many interior upgrades to buildings are eligible for accelerated cost recovery.
+After some initial uncertainty caused by legislative language in the TCJA, “qualified improvement property” is also included as “qualified property” for purposes of bonus depreciation, meaning that many interior upgrades to commercial buildings are eligible for accelerated cost recovery.

 Cost segregation and bonus depreciation